-Most importantly: The decision of the Environment and Health Protection Board in Stockholm City has not been implemented and as we appeal against the decision, it may take a long time before the question is decided upon.
+Most importantly: The decision of the Environment and Health Protection Board in Stockholm City has not been implemented and as we appeal against the decision, it may take long time before the question is decided upon.
 You can therefore still use Tiptapp as usual.
 As a user, it is by no means illegal to use the app and our business continues as usual.

-It has probably not escaped anyone that it was a little turbulent about Tiptapp in the beginning of October.
-The news about the Environment and Health Protection Board in Stockholm's decision to ban Tiptapp spread rapidly in media and created concern among our users.
+It has probably not escaped anyone that it was a little turbulent around Tiptapp in the beginning of October.
+The news about the Environment and Health Protection Board in Stockholm's decision to ban Tiptapp spread rapidly in the media and created concern among our users.
 We want to borrow your time and explain what it really means, what it means to you who use Tiptapp and what's happening from now on.

 The decision will of course be appealed, which is also desirable by the board.
 It is also clear in the committee's decision that politicians from the present majority as well as opposition are positive to our business as we share ambition regarding environmental goals and reduced environmental wear.
 The decision is, unfortunately, another example of the fact that outdated legislation needs to be adapted to the current reality.